Part 7: Life After Fawning

 Restoration of Self-Identity

-When you stop shape-shifting, something essential returns.
+When you stop shape-shifting, something essential returns — something that was always there, waiting underneath the performance.

 Identity becomes grounded instead of adaptive.
+Internal instead of performed.
+Stable instead of shifting to fit the room.

 A Noticeable Lift in Energy and Mental Clarity